processone/docs.ejabberd.im/content/admin/installation.md

 prompt> ejabberdctl stop
 ```

-If ejabberd doesn’t start correctly and a crash dump file is
+If ejabberd doesn't start correctly and a crash dump file is
 generated, there was a severe problem.
 You can try starting ejabberd
 with the script `bin/live.bat` in Windows, or with the command
 `bin/ejabberdctl live` in other Operating Systems.
 This way you see